mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _One of the health assistants checked my vitals.
 She said they were all good, which I was surprised to hear considering that I didn’t feel good at all.
 When I met my doctor, he gave me a few surveys to fill out and then suggested that I take a medication called Sertraline.
 He told me that it might take up to two weeks before I could feel the effects kick in.
 I was a little scared what he meant by “effects.”
 What was this drug going to do to me?_

-_I went to Walgreens to pick up my medication.
-Again, I was really scared.
-I felt so out of place with my white shirt and tie and name tag on.
-But I was able to get my medication okay._

 _I was directed by the doctor to take one pill every night, so that night, I opened the bottle.
 I couldn’t believe that I was actually going to do the very thing that I told myself I was never going to do—to take antidepressants.
 I poured one of the pills into my hand, plopped it into my mouth, and ingested it with some water.
 It was time to see what these pills would do to me._

 ...